 But unknown to the public, a handful of key elected officials had begun to take action.
 Action that was questionable not in the goal of helping the public, but if it helps the public in the best manner.
 Actions taking place behind closed doors, apparently manipulating decisions and using the public as a means to an end.
 Essentially bringing to light and life some of the very worst fantasies of what the public thinks politics is like when not in the public eye.

-It was from January 2015 through November 2015, according to documents provided under FOIA regulations to No Downtown Hospital and given to M V Consulting, that Oneida County Executive Anthony Picente, Assemblyman Anthony Brindisi, Mowhawk Valley EDGE president Steven Dimeo, Scott Perra president of Mowhawk Valley Health System, and others began to orchestrate their actions.
+It was from January 2015 through September 2015, according to documents provided under FOIA regulations [see below attachment] to No Downtown Hospital and given to M V Consulting, that Oneida County Executive Anthony Picente, Assemblyman Anthony Brindisi, Mowhawk Valley EDGE president Steven Dimeo, Scott Perra president of Mowhawk Valley Health System, and others began to orchestrate their actions.
 Of note is the fact that planning took place via private emails and in person meetings – which while not illegal is seen as a grey area, denying the public transparency and awareness of what was taking place.

 The documents detail many facts.
 Starting from January 2015 with Steve DiMeo detailing how “…the net new wealth and net new jobs being part of the Buffalo Billions is a lot of bunk” when receiving pushback on the idea of the hospital and its funding not meeting required standards.
 Additionally a key fact that would never be revealed to the public until July 2015 was the targeting of a singular location for this venture in that same month – without any apparent due diligence or justification beyond the desire of Assemblyman Brindisi at that point, stating in part “Is this something we should consider for the Upstate Revitalization Fund?… I think downtown should be looked at first.”